nexgenenglish/changelog/live-b2i.md

 # Live B2I
 A website for DynEd students and coaches to study using Live Session and also for admins and affiliates to manage DynEd Live's environment.

+## [v.1.1.21] on June 22nd, 2022
+- [DELB2I-1338](https://dyned.myjetbrains.com/youtrack/issue/DELB2I-1338) Updated to prevent create/edit if student and coach are in the same partner.

 ## [v.1.1.20] on April 5th, 2022
 - [DELB2I-1326](https://dyned.myjetbrains.com/youtrack/issue/DELB2I-1326) Added option to change time zone when generating report for reporting roles.
 - [DELB2I-1327](https://dyned.myjetbrains.com/youtrack/issue/DELB2I-1327) Added students organization code in Session reporting.